 again.
 This product is normally used to keep tires and dashboards

-from dry rotting in the sun but it's excellent for erasers too! |
+from dry rotting in the sun but it seems to be excellent for erasers too! |

 |